SatYu26/Kubernetes-Basics/Build a Kubernetes Application.md

 Installation

-- Let's create an environment variable REPOSITORY_PREFIX that has the name of the repository which stores the Docker images for PetClinic services:
+- Let's create an environment variable REPOSITORY_PREFIX that has the name of the repository which stores the Docker images for PetClinic services:<br>
   `export REPOSITORY_PREFIX=ahmedgabercod`
-- Create the spring-petclinic namespace to contain all the resources we deploy for PetClinic:
+- Create the spring-petclinic namespace to contain all the resources we deploy for PetClinic:<br>
   `kubectl apply -f k8s/init-namespace/`
 - The PetClinic microservices communicate together by networking provided by the Kubernetes services which are going to be used by our deployments.
-Run the following command to create the services in the spring-petclinic namespace:
+Run the following command to create the services in the spring-petclinic namespace:<br>
   `kubectl apply -f k8s/init-services`
 - Our application services need a relational database in order to store customers, vets, and visits information.
 So we will use Helm to setup the MySQL backend for each service:
 - - Add the bitnami repository and update Helm: